youchen-0/LocalCDN/README.md

 Please read this [developer guide](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension#Trying_it_out) for information on how to run the extension from source.

 > **Important:** All tagged commits are signed with GPG.
 It's likely best to ignore unsigned commits, unless you really know what you're doing.
 Please send an email if you have any questions or security concerns.

+## Contact

+Just open an issue with your question or write an email.
+The address and a PGP key can be found [here](https://localcdn.de/contact/).

 ## Donations